-Que: Doc: Design of the Pattern(snapshot) 1 paragraph explaining the topic(copy-paste) Example in Java (copy –paste)

 Introduction

 Design patterns are very popular among software developers.
 A design pattern is a well-described solution to a common software problem.
 Some of the benefits of using design patterns are:

 Design patterns are already defined and provide an industry-standard approach to solving a recurring problem, so it saves time if we sensibly use the design pattern.
 There are many Java design patterns that we can use in our Java-based projects.